JJSax/jjui-love2d/README.md

    - Adjustable scrollbar size and position independant of viewport location.
    - Scrollbar shows how much of the content you are viewing, and your position in the content.
   ##
+  ##
+  ###### UI sets
+   - Allows easy calling of anything in ui set with a single call instead of every ui element individually.
   ###### Todos:
-  - add UI sets
-  - add dial menu
+  - remake scroll library to get better name, and better functionality with picture/text mixtures.
+  - Add text box
   ##

 ## Enjoying this library?
 Any support would be greatly appreciated!
 Considering supporting this project and others through paypal donations to allow further development at paypal.me/thejjsax
 Want another way to support this project?
 You can get a FREE stock with Robinhood investing by signing up with this link. https://join.robinhood.com/jareda490